 The investment policy of the Board does not restrict the types of investments authorized to be made on behalf of the Group Trust.
 The Governing Statute requires at least eight members of the Board to approve an investment in an alternative asset.
 The Board determined that alternative assets include all asset classes other than traditional assets.
 Traditional assets include publicly traded stocks, bonds and cash equivalents.
-The investment policy is based upon an asset allocation study that considers the current and expected financial condition of the Plans, the expected long-term capital market outlook and DPFP's risk tolerance.
-The following is the Board's adopted asset allocation policy as of December 31, 2018:
+The investment policy considers the current and expected financial condition of the Plans, the expected long-term capital market outlook and DPFP's risk tolerance.
+The following is the Board's adopted asset allocation contained in the Investment Policy Statement as of December 31, 2019:

-ASSET CLASS TARGET ALL
+ASSET CLASS TARGET ALLOCATION

 Equity 55%

 Global Equity 40%

 Emerging Markets Equity 10%

 Private Equity 5%

 Safety Reserve and Fixed Income 35%

 Cash 3%

 Short-term Investment Grade Bonds 12%

 Investment Grade Bonds 4%

-High Yield
+High Yield 4%

-Bank Loans
+Bank Loans 4%

-Global Bonds
+Global Bonds 4%

 Emerging Markets Debt 4%

 Real Assets 10%

 Private Real Estate 5%

-Private Natural Resources
+Private Natural Resources 5%